PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Final Recommendations

-After helping dozens of paddlers master SUV kayak transport, I've learned that success depends on matching your method to your specific situation.
+After helping dozens of paddlers master SUV kayak transport, I have learned that success depends on matching your method to your specific situation.
+Transporting kayak inside SUV works brilliantly for kayaks under 10 feet and SUVs with 7+ feet of cargo space.

-Remember that this method has saved me money, eliminated highway anxiety, and made solo paddling adventures possible.
+Remember that this method has saved countless paddlers money, eliminated highway anxiety, and made spontaneous paddling adventures possible.
+Check your state's specific overhang requirements before your first trip, and always double-check your straps before entering the highway.